 Once a leopard gecko becomes pregnant, her protective instincts take over, and she becomes very alert.

-This heightened alertness means your leo is more likely to display some aggressive or stressed out behaviors, such as:
+This heightened alertness means your leopard gecko is more likely to display some aggressive or stressed out behaviors, such as:

 - Running away from you